omni-us/jsonargparse/README.rst

 Adding this class to a parser will work without issues.
 Parsing would also work and if not overridden the default class instance will be found in the respective key of the config object.
-If :code:`--print_config` is used, the class instance is just cast to a string.
+If ``--print_config`` is used, the class instance is just cast to a string.
 This means that the generated config file must be modified to become a valid input to the parser.
 Due to the limitations and the risk of mutable default this approach is discouraged.